Temporomandibular Joint Disorder

-Malocclusions (bite conditions), a misaligned jaw or bad oral health habits like teeth grinding can overstress the joints, nerves and muscles in this connective region between your mandible and skull, leading to recurring and progressively worsening symptoms.
+Malocclusions (site conditions), a misaligned jaw or bad oral health habits like teeth grinding can overstress the joints, nerves, and muscles in this connective region between your mandible and skull, leading to recurring and progressively worsening symptoms.

 TMJ, alternately known as TMD, is the name given to any number of disorders affecting the proper alignment of your jaw.
 Understandably then, many of the symptoms of TMJ occur in and around the jaw joint.
 These may include: